euzu/m3u-filter/README.md

 #### 1.6.1 `stream`
 Contains settings for the streaming.
 - The `retry`option is for transparent reconnections to the provider on provider disconnects or stream errors.
-- `connect_timeout_secs`: _optional_ and used for provider stream connections for connection timeout.
 - `buffer`: When buffer is `enabled`, the stream is buffered with the configured `size`.
 `size` is the amount of `8192 byte` chunks.
 In this case the value `1024` means approx `8MB` for `2Mbit/s` stream.